ktorio/ktor-documentation/topics/creating_http_apis.md

    In this case, we're using the `route` function to group everything that falls under the `/customer` endpoint.
 We then create a block for each HTTP method.
 This is just one approach how we can structure our routes – when we tackle the `Order` routes in the next chapter, we will see another approach.

    Notice also how we actually have two entries for `get`: one without a path parameter, and the other with `{id?}`.
-We'll use the first entry to list all customers, and the second to display a specific one.
+We'll use the first entry to list all customers, and the second entry to display a specific one.

 #### List all customers {id="list_customers"}